Hong Kong protesters face backlash, threaten to abandon talks

 "The government and police today connived in the attack by Triads ... on peaceful occupiers, so they have shut the way to dialogue and must bear the consequences," the Hong Kong Federation of Students said in a strongly worded statement.

-The notorious Triads operate bars, nightclubs and massage parlours across Mong Kok, an area of high-rise apartment blocks some distance from the main protest areas.
+The notorious Triads operate bars, nightclubs and massage parlors across Mong Kok, an area of high-rise apartment blocks some distance from the main protest areas.

 Witnesses said anti-Triad police wearing trademark black vests were active in the area on Friday.